Skip to main content

 II.
 The following curriculum of 69 major credits:

-All BFA degree majors in Art have a minimum requirement of 69 credits in Art, Art History and Graphic Design courses.
-Distribution of those credits is as follows:
+All BFA degree majors have a minimum requirement of 69 credits in Art, Art History or Graphic Design courses in conjunction with other program requirements as follows:

 Course List